watarukumagai-git/opt/peer_review/no1/review_comment.md

 ------------------------------------------
 Reviewer A

-## total comment
 - This paper proposed an improved particle swarm optimization (PSO) and applied in three-dimensional path planning of UAV.
-- The proposed method is the PSO algorithm introduced to the following several ideas: imporved operations (crossover/mutation/selection) in real-coded genetic algorithm (GA) and inertia weight parameter tuning.
+- The proposed method is the PSO algorithm introduced to the following several ideas: improved operations (crossover/mutation/selection) in real-coded genetic algorithm (GA) and inertia weight parameter tuning.
 - Moreover, the paper built a three-dimensional environment model for the problem and constructed a fitness function based on obstacles and path lengths.
 - Finally, it is verified that the obtained path of the proposed method is superior to that of conventional PSO and GA by solving the problem through numerical simulations.
-- It provides an interesting observation and data.
-- But, I think it still needs a considerable and major revision to be acceptable for publication in terms of originality or usability.
+- It provides an interesting observation and data, but I think it still needs a considerable and major revision to be acceptable for publication in terms of originality or usability.
 - From this reason, the judgement is "C" (major revision).
 - It should be revised according to following major comments and improved as necessary.

-## [major comments]
+# [major comments]
-## comment1 (General)
+## major comment1 (General)
 - What is the main purpose or motivation of this paper?
 - I guess the existing studies [2]-[13] or this paper only apply an improved algorithm in 3D path planning of UAV and belong to the same category.
 - Nevertheless, there are no research subject and motivation of this category in the current manuscript.